North Carolina vs. Pittsburgh: Sportsbook promo codes, odds, spread, over/under - January 2

 - In terms of its odds to win the national championship (+3000), North Carolina is 12th-best in college basketball.
 It is far below that, 18th-best, according to computer rankings.

-- In terms of their national championship odds, the Tar Heels have experienced the 41st-biggest change this season, dropping from +2200 at the beginning to +3000.
+- In terms of their national championship odds, the Tar Heels have had the 41st-biggest change this season, falling from +2200 at the start to +3000.

-- The implied probability of North Carolina winning the national championship, based on its +3000 moneyline odds, is 3.2%.
+- North Carolina has a 3.2% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!